apknusel/2D-Platformer-Game-Design/README.md

 ## Roadmap

 Known issues:
-- Crouch animations plays when hitting head on ceiling.
+- Crouch animations plays when hitting head on ceiling
-- In rare cases the player can get stuck on side of walls.
+- In rare cases the player can get stuck on side of walls
-- Changing the volume only works for the current level.
+- Changing the volume only works for the current level

 Future additions:
 - More levels
-- Keep track of how fast a level is beaten
+- Keep track using a leaderboard of how fast a level is beaten

 <!-- CONTRIBUTING -->
 ## Contributing